High-precision measurement of the W boson mass with the CMS experiment: Methods

 \subsection{Results with alternative parton distribution functions}

 We performed the \mw measurement using alternative PDF sets, with and without scaling factors, following the procedure described in Section~\ref{sec:pdf}.
-The results are shown in Table~\ref{tab:mw_pdf} and Fig.~\ref{fig:mw_pdf}.
+The results are shown in Table~\ref{tab:mw_pdf} and \insupp{\suppmat Fig. 7}{Fig.~\ref{fig:mw_pdf}}.
 The scaling procedure, combined with the uncertainty profiling and in situ data constraints, improves the consistency between the \mw results obtained with the different PDF sets.
 If no uncertainty scaling is used, the results vary by 8.1\MeV, from $80\,355.1 \pm 9.3\MeV$ (NNPDF4.0) to $80\,363.2 \pm 9.9\MeV$ (PDF4LHC21).
 If we use the uncertainty scaling, the spread of results is reduced to 6.2\MeV, ranging from $80\,357.0 \pm 10.8\MeV$ (NNPDF4.0 with uncertainties scaled by 5.0) to $80\,363.2 \pm 9.9\MeV$ (PDF4LHC21 with no scaling factor).
 The spread of these values is within the total PDF uncertainty of our nominal measurement (performed with CT18Z).